Naturalization from abroad

 Professional or economic interests in Germany

-In addition to public interest and special ties to Germany, the general requirements for naturalization must also be met.
-The Federal Office of Administration specifically requires that applicants be able to support themselves in their current home country without state assistance .
-This includes adequate insurance in the event of illness, need for care, or incapacity to work.
-As a general rule, it is also required that the naturalization applicant has not committed a criminal offense .
+Apart from public interest and special ties to Germany, the general requirements for naturalization must also be met.
+The Federal Office of Administration requires, in particular, that applicants can support themselves in their current country of origin without state assistance .
+This includes adequate insurance coverage in case of illness, need for long-term care, or disability.
+As a rule, it is also necessary that the applicant for naturalization has no criminal record .

-The naturalization process from abroad differs from regular naturalization applications.
-The application should not be submitted directly to the Federal Office of Administration (BVA), but rather first to the responsible German diplomatic mission abroad (embassy or consulate).
-This mission will review the documents and forward the application to the BVA with a statement.
-The BVA often requests additional documents during the process, which is why submitting the application early and in full is crucial.
+The naturalization process for foreign nationals differs from regular naturalization applications.
+The application should not be submitted directly to the Federal Office of Administration (BVA), but first to the responsible German diplomatic mission abroad (embassy or consulate).
+This mission reviews the documents and forwards the application to the BVA with its own statement.
+The BVA often requests additional documents during the course of the process, which is why submitting a complete application early is crucial.

-Because naturalization is a discretionary process involving multiple authorities, the naturalization process from abroad can take several months or even years.
-The key to success lies in careful preparation and a convincing explanation of why naturalization is in Germany's best interest.
-Professional advice can significantly increase the chances of success, as errors in the application and insufficient documentation often lead to rejections.
+Because naturalization is a discretionary process involving several authorities, the application process for foreign nationals can take several months or even years.
+The key to success lies in careful preparation and a convincing explanation of why naturalization is in Germany's interest.
+Professional advice can significantly increase the chances of success, as errors in the application and insufficient documentation often lead to rejection.

 5. FAQ Naturalization from abroad